2025 artists impression of Blackpool Multiversity

 Progress Timeline at Blackpool Multiversity

 A project of the scale and importance of this one takes a LONG time to bring to fruition.
 What starts with discussion goes through many different stages of development.
 Approval in principle, costings, contract negotiations, securing land, securing funding – and so much more.
-Here’s some of the key milestones –
+Here’s some of the key milestones, most recent one at the top –

 January 2025: Compulsory Purchase Order Confirmed